sanjivmurthy/site/_posts/2012-02-10-code-snippets.markdown

 disqus: disabled
 ---

 I'm Sanjiv Murthy, a 3rd year student at UC Berkeley majoring in Data Science with a concentration in Business Analytics.
 I'm interested in software engineering, machine learning, and quant trading .
-I like watching Lakers basketball, reading, and rap music.
+I like watching Lakers basketball, reading, and working out.